Predicting Philadelphia Eagles' Stat Leaders in 2017

 Malcolm Jenkins: 78 tackles

-One of the most underrated portions of the Eagles' roster lies within their linebacking corps, where Nigel Bradham and Jordan Hicks are just waiting for a capable weak-side linebacker to arrive and make them one of the fiercest units in the league.
+One of the most underrated portions of the Eagles roster lies within their linebacking corps, where Nigel Bradham and Jordan Hicks are just waiting for a capable weak-side linebacker to arrive and make them one of the fiercest units in the league.

 Bradham hit the 100-tackle plateau in 2016, and he should continue ascending in 2017 as he keeps showing he's capable of becoming one of the top linebackers in the league.
 He pairs perfectly well with middle linebacker Jordan Hicks, who will comfortably finish in second in tackles thanks to his top-end awareness and instincts.